Residual Entropy of Glasses and the Third Law Expression: Introduction

-Another issue related to the equilibrium is the state variable.
-There is some kind of arbitrariness in entropy \cite{Grad61,Grandy}, which is called the {\em anthropomorphic} feature of entropy \cite{Jaynes65} (first used by E. P. Wigner).
-A paramagnetic salt is in an ordered state when the crystal structure is studied, and hence $S_{\rm res}=0$.
-However, when magnetic properties are studied, the residual entropy appears due to random orientations of spins.
-This arbitrariness must be eliminated; otherwise, the entropy origin cannot be uniquely determined.
-A thermodynamic relation
+Another issue related to the third law concerns the arbitrariness in entropy.
+There is arbitrariness in entropy \cite{Grad61,Grandy}, which is called the {\em anthropomorphic} feature of entropy \cite{Jaynes65,Wigner63} (first used by E. P. Wigner).
+A fundamental thermodynamic relation,

-tells us how the state variables $X_{j}$ are related to the entropy change ($U$: internal energy, $F_{j}$: the generalized force conjugate to $X_{j}$, $M$: the number of variables).
-Then, it is crucial to determine state variables other than $T$.
-Only volume is the answer to this question in the case of gases with one chemical species.
-However, this is not a trivial question for solids, as the example of paramagnetic salt indicates.
-We must have a clear definition of state variables.
-Henceforth, we use the term {\it thermodynamic coordinates} (TCs) for state variables, since the word coordinate is suitable for mathematical description \cite{Zemansky}.